To finalise your separation with your spouse or de facto partner, you will generally need to consider more than just obtaining a divorce.

 The court considers that children have a right to have a meaningful relationship with each parent.
 This is not to be confused with a parent having a right to see their children.
 The focus is what is in the best interests of the children.

-If you and your husband or wife cannot agree upon care arrangements for your children, generally the first step will be to attend family dispute resolution with an independent mediator to try and resolve your dispute.
+If you and the other parent cannot agree upon care arrangements for your children, generally the first step will be to attend family dispute resolution with an independent mediator to try and resolve your dispute.

 Child support is an amount of money paid by one or both parents to the other for the financial support of children of the marriage.